PLEASE SHARE ELECTRONICALLY ♻ DO

 beer, and other routine items can be sourced locally, less energy is consumed

 in delivering those goods to you.
-Your choice of type of food (e.g. no meat) may have a bigger environmental impact than
+Your choice of type of food (e.g. no

-Zealand, Australia, and Chile...but nowadays I try to buy all of my beer and
+Spain, New Zealand, Australia, and Chile...but nowadays I try to buy all of my beer and wine from California and Oregon because

-wine from California and Oregon because I’m aware of how much CO₂ and pollutants are put into our
+I’m aware of how much CO₂

-atmosphere to ship those items from other countries to us here in California.
+countries to us here in California.
 Buying local also helps boost our local economy.
-California
+California produces some

 Plant trees.
 Or donate to an organization that does.
 Or volunteer with an